 Unreduced gametes are well documented in the diploid Asian Buddleja B. lindleyana.
 These have been demonstrated as pivotal in the breeding of a B. lindleyana x B. davidii hybrid (Elliot et al, 2004) and reciprocal B. davidii x B. lindleyana hybrids (van Laere et al 2008), the latter giving rise to the Buddleja 'Argus' cultivars.
 However this is not the case with all Buddleja hybrids between species of differing ploidys.
 A cross of B. davidii and B. asiatica (a tender Asian diploid species) resulted in a triploid, fully sterile hybrid released commercially as Buddleja 'Asian Moon' (Renfro et al 2007).

 In order to cross B. globosa and B. davidii successfully it seems likely that one must rely on unreduced gametes being produced in B. globosa, which isn't necessarily a common occurrence.
-So two separate projects have come to the same conclusion that it would be a good first step to artificially produce a tetraploid B. globosa.
+So two separate projects have come to the same conclusion: it would be a good first step to artificially produce a tetraploid B. globosa.
 In the work of Rose et al (2000) a cultivar CSS18 was chosen for manipulation as it reliably set seed i.e.: it was female.
 Colchicine (a mitotic inhibitor) was used to induce polyploidy in nodal section culture and plants micro-propagated.
 When mature the tetraploid plants obtained had smaller leaves, smaller flowers and shorter internodes than the diploid.
 Although several crosses were made and later generations were also grown at the East Malling Research Station, Kent (K. Tobutt, personal communication) no further reports have been published so we don't know how successful the progeny were.